Meaningful XR 2024

 After the conference, the revised papers may be resubmitted to JMP to complete the review process, with attempts made to retain at least one original reviewer.

-Thursday (5/23, 9 am-9 pm): Full day of sessions at the Stanford Alumni Center interspersed with breakfast, lunch, and dinner
+Full day of sessions at the Stanford Alumni Center incl. breakfast, lunch, and dinner

-Friday (5/24, 9 am-5 pm): Full day of sessions at the Stanford Communication Department plus campus/lab tours; breakfast and lunch provided.
+Full day of sessions at the Stanford Communication Department plus campus/lab tours; breakfast and lunch provided.
+Unofficial group dinners

 Conference Organizers